-The Superformance GT40 also boasts a pressed steel roof and beautifully finished body available in right and left hand drive.
+The Superformance GT40 also boasts a pressed steel roof and beautifully finished body available in wide body (1968) and extra wide body (1969) configurations as well as both right and left hand drive.

 The chassis is an exact replication of the original monococque unibody structure down to the press steel roof spider.
 The only departure is the use of electro-galvanized sheet steel in the construction.
 The chassis, at over 12,000 pounds per degree is stiffer than any other chassis on the market, and is made up of over 244 laser cut and bent or pressed parts.

 Pressed steel roof and beautifully finished body.

 The suspension features the original race car lay out.
 So original are the GT40 continuation models that two thirds or the parts are interchangeable with an original.
 Bilstein shocks with H&R springs.

 The recommended power source is a specially prepared Roush engine with the new RBT/ZF style 5-speed transaxle but owners also have the option to fit a Ford-based 289, 302, or 351W small block.

 All Superformance products are supplied complete, but without engines and transmissions.
 The selection, purchase and installation of the drive train are the responsibility of the purchaser.